Updated 2025-02-22

 Note

 IPv6 ULA addresses allocated to VCNs are only used for internal communications even if the addresses are in the GUA range.
-OCI will not advertise the prefixes to the internet, nor route traffic between these internal prefixes and the internet.
+OCI doesn't advertise the prefixes to the internet, nor route traffic between these internal prefixes and the internet.

-Unique Local Addresses are globally unique addresses that permit communication between nodes on different links within the same site or between sites.
-They are administratively segmented and are not for routing on the Internet.
+Unique Local Addresses are globally unique addresses that allow communication between nodes on different links within the same site or between sites.
+They're administratively segmented and aren't for routing on the Internet.
 RFC 4193 provides more information about ULAs.

 Internet Communication

-When you enable IPv6 in your VCN, you can choose which types of IPv6 addresses are assigned: Oracle-allocated, BYOIPv6, or ULA.
-You can then enable IPv6 in subnets (see Task 2: Create a regional IPv6-enabled public subnet) and assign IPv6 addresses to an individual instance's VNICs or load balancers if they were launched in an IPv6-enabled subnet with an IPv6 prefix.
-You can also determine whether internet communication with IPv6-enabled resources is permitted or prohibited by specifying the subnet is public or private.
-If an IPv6-enabled resource is assigned a GUA address and is hosted in a public subnet, communication to and from the internet is permitted.
+When you enable IPv6 in a VCN, you can decide which types of IPv6 addresses are assigned: Oracle-allocated, BYOIPv6, or ULA.
+You can then enable IPv6 in subnets (see Task 2: Create a regional IPv6-enabled public subnet) and assign IPv6 addresses to an individual instance's VNICs or load balancers if they were created in an IPv6-enabled subnet with an IPv6 prefix.
+You can also decide whether internet communication with IPv6-enabled resources is allowed or prohibited by specifying the subnet is public or private.
+If an IPv6-enabled resource is assigned a GUA address and is hosted in a public subnet, communication to and from the internet is allowed.
 If an IPv6-enabled resource is hosted in a private subnet, communication to and from the internet is prohibited even if the resource has a GUA address assigned.

 Assignment of IPv6 Addresses to a VNIC

-To enable IPv6 for a given VNIC, you assign an IPv6 to the VNIC.
-These IP addresses can be assigned from multiple IPv6 prefixes if they are assigned to the subnet.
-As with IPv4, when assigning an IPv6 address, you can specify the particular address you want to use, or let Oracle choose one for you.
+To enable IPv6 for a particular VNIC, assign an IPv6 to the VNIC.
+IP addresses can be assigned from several IPv6 prefixes if they're assigned to the subnet.
+As with IPv4, when assigning an IPv6 address, you can specify the particular address you want to use, or let Oracle select one for you.

 You can move an IPv6 address from one VNIC to another in the same subnet.